Why You Should Get the Flu Shot

 Flu season is from October through March, with peaks in December through February.
 Firefly Health recommends getting the flu shot at the beginning of the season, ideally in October.
 It takes a couple weeks for immunity to kick in.

 You can get your flu shot at your local pharmacy, and if you have questions about any of this, don’t hesitate to reach out to your Firefly Health care team.
 You can chat with us or schedule a visit in the app today.
 Not a member yet?
-Get started by signing up on our website, or giving us a call at (855) 869-9284.
+Get started by signing up or giving us a call at (855) 869-9284.